mpielow1993/ruby--rails--projects--team_impact_repo/README.md

 # README

 # Getting started

     a.
 Make sure that Ruby on Rails is installed in your local machine.
     b.
 To run the rails server, run 'rails server' or 'rails s' within the root directory of this project.
     c.
 With the server running, type 'http://localost:3000' in your browser URL.

   Before cloning this project and trying to log in initially, you may need to migrate the database, then populate it.

-  d.
+    a.
 To migrate the database, in the terminal of the project's root directory run 'rails db:migrate'.
-  e.
+    b.
 Similarly, to populate the database with the sample data (located in 'db/seeds.rb') run 'rails db:seed'

 # Signing up